Fatalities - Children Involved with the Ministry of Children & Family Development

-The ministry gathers statistics, analyzes them, and produces reports on trends and outcomes associated with services provided to children and families.
+The ministry gathers information to understand trends and outcomes associated with services provided to children and families.

 This information is gathered from the ministry's electronic information system and is updated regularly.

-The following statistics show the number of fatalities of children in care, as well as those receiving other ministry services.
-Collection of these statistics has been occurring since 1996.
+The following information shows the number of fatalities of children in care, as well as those receiving other ministry services.
+Collection of this information has been occurring since 1996.
 Data collected from 1996 to 2011 is available upon request.

 Fatalities of Children/Youth in Care Under the CFCSA - by Calendar Year